-You’ll want to work at consistent pace to get the most out of them.
-Don’t try rush through them listening to 4 or 5 lessons a day.
+You’ll want to work at consistent pace to get the most out of these lessons.
+Don’t try rush through them, listening to 4 or 5 a day.
 It won’t have the same effect.
-Also if you miss day, don’t let the missed day turned into a missed week.
+Also if you miss a day, don’t let the missed day turned into a missed week.

-There’s a lot of review out there of people who tried a level 1 course for a few weeks and then complain they didn’t learn much in their target language.
+There’s a lot of reviews out there of people who tried a level 1 course for a few weeks and then complain they didn’t learn much in their target language.

 To see significant results with Pimsleur you’re going to have to work through at least a couple levels of a language.
 At times the course may feel slow but trust the design.